 Six months after the rage virus was inflicted on the population of Great Britain, the US Army helps to secure a small area of London for the survivors to repopulate and start again.
-But not everything goes to plan.
+But not everything goes according to plan.

 The Draytons - David, Steff and their son Billy - live in a small Maine town.
 One night a ferocious storm hits the area, damaging their house.
-The storm is accompanied by a strange mist.
-David and Billy and their neighbour Brent Norton go into town.
-There they discover that the mist contains some frightening creatures, creatures intent on killing humans.Written by
+The storm is accompanied by a strange mist the following morning.
+David and Billy and their neighbour Brent Norton go into town and find themselves trapped in a grocery store with several other people.
+There they discover that the mist contains something frightening and intent on killing humans.Written by

 The end credits begin as the song at the end of the film fades out.
 As the end credits roll up the screen, the sounds of military vehicles (helicopters, tanks, APCs, etc.) can be heard over the credits.
 See more »

 73 of 148 people found this review helpful.

 Was this review helpful to you?